inaimathi/langnostic/resources/posts/antler--day-02.md

 #### Alex PQ Zhu

 - Addicted to problem solving (careful; don't nerd snipe unnecessarily)
-- Current idea: "drive efficiency and automation in any workflows
+- Current idea: "drive efficiency and automation in any workflows"
 - Likes scuba diving and yoga
 - Superpower: can transform any idea into something shippable

 #### Chirstabel Kim

 - Not afraid of any problems, has experience in B2B space
-- Currently pivoting away from a sales/marketing idea (appreciate that someone is going to start the next Instagram.
-I am not that person)
+- Currently pivoting away from a sales/marketing idea
+- "I appreciate that someone is going to start the next Instagram.
+I am not that person"

 #### Shiv Patel